hcorona-zz/diversity-inclusion/README.md

 - Have presentation guideliness always available in the conference website, like those in the [RecSys'19 website](https://recsys.acm.org/recsys19/presentation-guidelines/).
 The proposed guideliness are: [accessible  presentations](https://github.com/hcorona/diversity-inclusion/blob/master/accesible-presentations.md) and the [inclusive language in presentations](https://github.com/hcorona/diversity-inclusion/blob/master/inclusive-language-presentations.md).

 ### During the Conference Planning
+- If your conference is part of SIGCHI, please be aware of the high-level conference accessibility requirements [Organizing a SIGCHI Sponsored Conference](https://sigchi.org/conferences/organizer-resources/organising-a-sigchi-sponsored-or-co-sponsored-conference/#accessibility)
 -  Make a copy of the [ACM RecSys - Accessibility Questionary](https://docs.google.com/document/d/12OI9l1XCmC4FxN4RC76HyQojRVGsc1ycFHxkYPv2mnU/edit#heading=h.r034z6gz8810) and share it with the relevant chairs, making sure they fill all the questions.
 Follow up regularly.
 -  Go through the [Event Planning List](https://github.com/hcorona/diversity-inclusion/blob/master/event-planning.md) with the conference organizers and think about what can you do, what can't you do.
 If any of the things you can not do might be a problem for some people, be transparent about why you are not able to acomodate people's needs.
 - Review with the conference venue the Accesibility Questionary and the Event Planning List.
+- Assess sites for accessibility before contracts are signed.
+Example things you might want to negotiate up front include small rooms for quiet space, and sufficient seating.

 ### When the talks are accepted.
 - Remind presenters to follow the presentation guideliness (they should already available in the conference site)